istio/istio.io/_docs/tasks/traffic-management/traffic-shifting.md

 ---
 title: Traffic Shifting
-overview: This task shows you how to migrate traffic from an old to new version of a service.
+description: This task shows you how to migrate traffic from an old to new version of a service.

-order: 25
+weight: 25

-layout: docs
-type: markdown
 ---
 {% include home.html %}